#MeToo ... Now What?

 So we’ve all heard of the #MeToo hashtag that started circulating after women started stepping forward and sharing their experiences after allegations of sexual assault of the film producer Harvey Weinstein came to light.

-The #MeToo hashtag was started 10 years ago by activist Tarana Burke and has only recently come to the forefront when actress Alyssa Milano tweeted it.
-This speaks to the voices of women we choose to listen to. 👀
+The #MeToo hashtag was started 10 years ago by activist Tarana Burke and has only recently come to the forefront when actress Alyssa Milano tweeted it speaking to to the voices of women we choose to listen to.

 One in five women are sexually assaulted in the UK.

-But probably every woman by the age of 25 has experienced assault, catcalling, harassment, unwanted eye contact.
+But probably every woman by the age of 25 has experienced assault, catcalling, harassment ect.

 So why are we only now uncovering these stories of sexual assault?